2BitWizard/GB_Mini_Camera/README.md

 |U5	|N/A	|1	|TSOP-I-40 (18.4x10mm)	|AM29F080B	|Flash memory|

 ## Notes
-- The AM29F080B is discontinued but easy to find on Aliexpress for cheap (batches are mainly recycled chips).
+- The AM29F080B is discontinued but easy to find on Aliexpress for cheap (batches are mainly recycled chips but there are lots of old new stocks).
 It can be fun to dump the content to see what was the chip usage before its recycling.
 - Some versions of the FM28V100-TG by Cypress semiconductors come without a dot to indicate pin 1 but only a side notch.
 The side notch also indicates the row where pin 1 is located, so it must be soldered with notch pointing down (same as the dot if present).
 - The M74VHC1GU04DFT1G signal inverter is becoming hard to source in 2024 so it is recommended to switch to a MC74VHC1GU04DF1G (same pinout, same characteristics).
 The SC-88 package version is quite hard to find on Aliexpress but available on Mouser and Digikey.
 Chip marking must be **V6** in case of doubt when receiving the order.
 - Low voltage Schottky diode can also be hard to find but any equivalent one will do the job.
 The original camera used a Panasonic MA784 with marking **2D** (discontinued), among other undocumented variations, you can take inspiration from its datasheet.
-The RB510VM-30 is a possible candidate for example.
+The RB510VM-30 is a possible replacement for example.
 It must have the lowest possible forward voltage drop.
 - Most parts can be found on Aliexpress, Mouser and Digikey except for the ribbon cable (Digikey only) if you need a longer one.
 - You can easily desolder the MAC-GBD by using a hot air gun (set at 350°C maximum) on the back side of the original board until the chip falls by itself or after a gentle shaking.
 This is by far the most secure way I've found.
 I do not recommend using low temp solder or other bismuth containing crap.
 No need.
 The author of the original project recommends using a heating plate set at 250°C.
 - Lead free solder in wire is really crap and will be a pain to use.
 Either use old good lead/tin alloy with flux core if you can find some or lead free solder paste.
 And always remind the rule of thumb when using flux: "the bigger the blob, the better the job".
-- The ferrite beads have been removed even if they are still mentioned in the pdf desciption of the project.
+- The ferrite beads filters have been removed from the definitive PCB even if they are still mentioned in the pdf desciption of the project.
-- The schematic is precise enough to troubleshoot any issue with a multimeter in continuity mode.
+- The schematic is clear and precise enough to troubleshoot any issue with a multimeter in continuity mode.

 ## Acknoledgements
 - [Andreas Hahn](https://github.com/HerrZatacke) and [Mraulio](https://github.com/Mraulio) for helping me to complete this fork with relevant informations I did not have initially.